Understanding the lunar calendar

 Definition: what is a lunar calendar?

-To define the lunar calendar, let's go back to basics.
-It s's a time measurement system based on Moon phases throughout the year.
-It is different from Gregorian calendaror solar calendar, based on the Earth's rotation around the Sun.
+To define a lunar calendar, let's go back to the basics.
+It's a system for measuring time based on the phases of the Moon throughout the year.
+It differs from the Gregorian or solar calendar, which is based on the Earth's rotation around the Sun.

-The lunar calendar can be used to determine the dates of events (tides, planting seasons, religious festivals, etc.).
+The lunar calendar can thus be used to determine the dates of events (tides, planting seasons, religious festivals, etc.).
 However, the lunar calendar does not take seasons into account.

 If we haven't lost you at this stage, stay a little longer - this could be of serious interest to you!